-Preschool Teachers: Ms. Tonya, Ms. Annmarie, Ms. Samantha, Ms. Heather, and Ms. Amber
+Preschool Teachers: Ms. Tonya, Ms. Kait, Ms. Samantha, Ms. Lashelle, and Ms. Amber

 At WAEL, we help our Threes build foundations in physical, social, emotional, spiritual, and cognitive growth that will serve them throughout their school years and beyond.